 CTEWC fosters exchange of new ideas, projects, and collaborative works that show the plurality of thoughts and activities of its members throughout the world.
 Since its origin, CTEWC has been in a space for the growth of new scholars.
 Senior members have welcomed new members and CTEWC has always searched for new opportunities for the development of young theological ethicists in their professional and academic goals.

 Therefore, CTEWC recognises that a key dimension of its mission related to supporting and assisting new generations of scholars in the various fields of theological ethics.
 The CTEWC network includes senior, mid-career, junior scholars and doctoral students amongst its members, and as such has an opportunity to link ethicists of different generations in forms of mutual academic support.
 The diversity of membership in terms of gender, geography ethnicity, language and culture adds a unique dimension to the capacity for CTEWC to provide meaningful professional and mentoring support, but facilitating structured professional relationships amongst members.
 Recognising that there may be different culturally-relevant ways to support junior scholars the two proposals below are intended as first steps, rather than the only modes of professional support possible.

-The Mentoring Junior Scholar Program is a new initiative of the CTWEC to foster and support young theological ethicists who are at the beginning of their careers and feel the need of support and advice.
+The Junior Scholars Mentoring Program is a new initiative of the CTWEC to foster and support young theological ethicists who are at the beginning of their careers and feel the need of support and advice.

 The CTEWC aims to provide two forms of professional support: